Table of Contents

 Winter Exterior Maintenance for Stucco Homes: What Homeowners Should Do Before Damage Starts

 Winter is one of the most demanding seasons for stucco exteriors in Pennsylvania.
-Cold temperatures, moisture, snow, and repeated freeze thaw cycles can expose weaknesses in stucco systems that stayed hidden during warmer months.
+Cold temperatures, moisture, snow, and repeated freeze-thaw cycles can expose weaknesses in stucco systems that stayed hidden during warmer months.
 For homeowners, winter maintenance is not about major construction.
 It is about prevention, awareness, and planning.

 Understanding how winter affects stucco can help you protect your home and avoid costly repairs in spring.